 Translating CDA to FHIR

-Clinical Document Architecture (CDA) is a common HL7 standard, based on XML, which is used for exactly what its name says: to exchange general clinical data.
+Clinical Document Architecture (CDA) is a common HL7 standard, based on XML.
+It's used for exactly what its name suggests: to exchange general clinical data.
 CDAs could include documents like discharge summaries, visit summaries, or other documents with a patient’s history or treatment.

 Generally, there are two ways to retrieve a CDA: